instacart/redux-rails/README.md

 }
 ```

-Models within a collection can be updated, destroyed, or refetched using `railsActions`.
+Singular resources, and models within a collection, can be updated, destroyed, or refetched using `railsActions`.

 ```js
   App.dispatch(railsActions.update({